 Francine Glazer serves as associate provost for educational innovation at New York Institute of Technology and is the founding director of NYIT’s Center for Teaching and Learning.
 She also oversees the libraries, international and experiential education, career services, and student life.
 Prior to joining NYIT in 2008, she was professor of biological sciences at Kean University for 16 years.

-Glazer has been actively working with faculty members since 1993.
+Fran has been actively working with faculty members since 1993.
 She is a recent member of the Core Committee, and a past president of the New Jersey Faculty Development Network.
 She also serves on the executive advisory board of the International Higher Education Teaching & Learning Association and serves on the editorial review board of Innovative Higher Education.
 She is the editor of Blended Learning: Across the Disciplines, Across the Academy.
 Her areas of interest include faculty mentoring, organizational development, educational technologies as a vehicle to increase student engagement, and online and blended learning.

-Glazer holds a PhD in Molecular, Cellular, and Developmental Biology from University of Colorado, Boulder, a BS magna cum laude in Biology from Tufts University, and a Master Online Teacher certificate from the University of Illinois.
+Fran holds a PhD in Molecular, Cellular, and Developmental Biology from University of Colorado, Boulder, a BS magna cum laude in Biology from Tufts University, and a Master Online Teacher certificate from the University of Illinois.